 Manute Bol was one of the most unique NBA players in the history of the league.
-At 7-foot-7, Bol is the tallest player in NBA history.
+At 7-foot-7, Bol is the tallest NBA player in National Basketball Association history, tied with Gheorghe Muresan.
 He didn’t offer much on the offensive end, but his shot-blocking prowess made him a force to be reckoned with inside the paint.
-No one else could survive 12 seasons in the league while scoring less than three points per game, but that’s what made Bol special.
+No one else could survive 12 seasons in the league while scoring less than three points per game, but that made Bol special.
 He was also a beloved figure in his home country of Sudan.
-When he passed away in 2010, the entire basketball world mourned the loss of a gentle giant.
+When he died in 2010, the entire basketball world mourned the loss of a gentle giant.

 Manute Bol had a long and successful NBA career for one reason and one reason only — he blocked everything.
 Bol stood at 7-foot-7 and had an 8-foot-6 wingspan.
-He could dunk a basketball while standing with ease, and he swatted every player who dared to enter his paint.
+He could dunk a basketball while standing with ease and swatted every player who dared to enter his paint.

 Bol was a revelation in his first pro season in 1985-86.
-He blocked a jaw-dropping 5.0 shots per game as a rookie.
-Bol tallied 15 blocks in a single game against the Atlanta Hawks the same season.
+According to Basketball-Reference, he blocked a jaw-dropping 5.0 shots per game as a rookie.
+Bol tallied 15 blocks in a single game against the Atlanta Hawks in the same season.

-Over the course of his career, Bol averaged 3.3 blocks per game.
+Throughout his career, Bol averaged 3.3 blocks per game.
 Incredibly, he only averaged 2.6 points per game despite shooting 40.7% in his career.
 There’s no better example of a “know-your-role” player in league history.
-Bol finished his career with more blocks (2,086) blocks than points (1,599).
+Bol finished his career with more blocks (2,086) than points (1,599).

-Bol started his career with the Washington Bullets, and he moved to the Golden State Warriors after three seasons.
+Bol started his career with the Washington Bullets (now the Washington Wizards) and moved to the Golden State Warriors after three seasons.
 The center went on to play three seasons with the Philadelphia 76ers before returning to Golden State to finish his career.

 Manute Bol grew up in the African country of Sudan.
 Bol’s journey from Africa to the NBA is as unique as his playing style was, and he always had a passion for giving back to his home country.